ParryZhuo/ExplodingHoomons/README.md

 # ExplodingHoomons

+ExplodingHoomons ia a game on the platform "Roblox".
+It is a Multiplayer game, where players dodge enemies while trying to get through the obstacle course to get to the light.

 While this game looks very simple.
 It was very difficult due to the platform I was using to create the game on, as their physics engine was not the fastest.